pandas-dev/pandas/doc/source/development/community.rst

 - Report bugs, e.g. "I noticed the behavior of a certain function is incorrect.
-Please fix it."
+Please fix it." between versions.
-- Ask questions, e.g. "I noticed the behavior of a certain function changed between versions.
 Is this expected?"
 - Request features, e.g. "I would like this error message to be more readable"
 - Request documentation improvements, e.g. "I found this section unclear"
+- Ask questions, e.g. "I noticed the behavior of a certain function changed".

+    Ideally your questions should be related to how pandas work rather than how you use pandas. `StackOverflow <https://stackoverflow.com/>`_ is better suited for answering usage questions, and we ask that all usage questions are first asked on StackOverflow.
+Thank you for respecting are time and wishes. 🙇

-Maintainers and regular contributors might also open issues to discuss the ongoing development of the project.
+Maintainers and frequent contributors might also open issues to discuss the ongoing development of the project.
 For example:

 - Report issues with the CI, GitHub Actions, or the performance of pandas